denizdogan/streamable-js/README.md

 I plan on using the documentation generator called [Documentation](4), but there's still some issues with it, so for now all of the documentation is in the source code.

+There are only two exported classes, `Streamable` and `AuthStreamable`.

 ### Example

 ```javascript